HerbertKoelman/cpp-pthread/README.md

 > Doxygen can be downloaded [here](http://www.stack.nl/~dimitri/doxygen/index.html).

-The `make` target `pkg` will produce au tar.gz that can be distributed.
+The `make` target `package` will produce au tar.gz that can be distributed.

 ### How to use it